Back to Top

 What to Do on Moving Day

-- Keep your kitty confined to an area apart from where all the hustle and bustle will take place or hire a sitter to keep them out of harm’s way.
+Consider keeping your kitty confined to an area apart from where all the hustle and bustle will take place or find a cat sitter on Meowtel to keep them out of harm's way.

 Okay, the trip is over and you're in your new home.
 Here's what you should do next.